prakharsri45/CompGAN-Recommendation-System/README.md

 create new tunes out of preexisting melodies.
 GANs have found applications for image, text, and sound generation, being at the core of technologies such as AI music, deep fakes, and content-aware image editing.
 Besides pure generation, GANs have also been applied to transforming images from one domain to another and as a means for style transfer.
-To add one more application, they t as an intelligent data augmentation technique for semi-supervised learning.A GAN, or Generative Adversarial Network, is a generative model that simultaneously trains two models: a generative model that captures the data distribution, and a discriminative model that estimates the proba-
+To add one more application, they fit as an intelligent data augmentation technique for semi-supervised learning.A GAN, or Generative Adversarial Network, is a generative model that simultaneously trains two models: a generative model that captures the data distribution, and a discriminative model that estimates the proba-